gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - The eclipse workspace might contain existing projects.
 There should be a way to pass the names of the existing projects so that de-duplication could rename any duplicates.
 This isn't specific to the composite build and should be solved for ordinary builds as well.
 - Project names should remain stable, i.e. deduping renames newly added projects in favor of renaming previously imported projects.
 This should be handled when de-duping is used in refreshing an previously imported project.

 ### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies

-If a composite contains a projectA and projectB, where projectA has a binary (external) dependeny on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
+If a composite contains a projectA and projectB, where projectA has a binary (external) dependency on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
 The `EclipseProject.getClasspath()` should not contain a reference to projectB.

-The algorithm for which projects will substitute in for which external dependencies will initially be deliberately simplistic:
+The algorithm for which projects will substitute for which external dependencies will initially be deliberately simplistic:
  - Dependencies specifying classifier, extension or artifacts will not be substituted
  - Substituted project must match the group and module of the dependency exactly
  - Version will not be considered for substitution

 ##### Implementation

 - For the initial story, dependency substitution will be performed within the Tooling API client: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.
 - To determine the external modules that can be substituted, we will need a way to determine the `GradlePublication` associated with an `EclipseProject`, if any.
+- The `GradlePublication`s for a project can be determined by querying the model `ProjectPublications`.
+If a matching coordinates are found, the substitution can only be performed if the model of the project registered a publication.

 ##### Test cases

-- Projects that are part of a composite can be built together based on established project dependencies.
+- Projects that are part of a composite can be built together in the IDE based on established project dependencies.
-- When the coordinates of a substituted module dependency are changed, Buildship can refresh and recieve the updated model:
+- When the coordinates of a substituted module dependency are changed, Buildship can refresh and receive the updated model:
     - If coordinates don't match up anymore, Buildship will depend on the module dependency.
     - If coordinates do match up, Buildship will re-establish the project dependency in the underlying model.
     - Eclipse project synchronization is initiated.
 - Closing and re-opening Buildship will re-establish a composite.
-- Substituting a dependency for a project that has been renamed because of deduping
+- Substituting a dependency for a project that has been renamed because of de-duping
-- Substituting an unresolved dependency for a project in the workspace More TBD
+- Substituting an unresolved dependency for a project in the workspace

+##### Open issues

+- Can an instance of `EclipseProject` be changed after querying for it so that no custom model is required?
+    - Removing matching external dependency via `eclipseProject.getClasspath().remove(...)`
+    - Adding matching project dependency via `eclipseProject.getProjectDependencies().add(...)`

 ### Story - Tooling API provides IdeaProject model for a composite containing multiple Gradle builds